California State Route 9: Route description

 SR 9 begins in the city of Santa Cruz where River Street intersects with SR 1.
 It heads north, paralleling the San Lorenzo River.
 The road is a winding two-lane road for the majority of its length until it approaches Fruitvale Avenue in Saratoga.
 SR 9 winds through the mountains north of Santa Cruz, passing through the communities of Paradise Park, Felton, Ben Lomond, Brookdale, and Boulder Creek, where State Route 236 departs from SR 9 to provide access to Big Basin Redwoods State Park.
 SR 236 later rejoins SR 9 near Castle Rock State Park.

 At the summit of the Santa Cruz mountains (the junction with SR 35 and after a steep climb), there is a vista point offering a (somewhat obstructed) view of the Bay Area.
 The vista point is the route's highest point at around 2,608 ft.
 At this junction, SR 9 passes into Santa Clara County.

 SR 9 descends from the mountains heading east into Saratoga as Congress Springs Road.
 In Saratoga, SR 9 turns southeast and becomes Saratoga-Los Gatos Road.
 At Fruitvale Avenue in Saratoga, SR 9 briefly becomes a four-lane highway with a large center divider.
 However, as the road enters Monte Sereno, it again becomes a two-lane road.
 This particular narrowing has caused backups in the past; however, they have become more infrequent since the completion of SR 85.
 SR 9 resumes being a four-lane road through downtown Los Gatos until its terminus at the junction with SR 17 (a distance of about four city blocks).

 Usage

-SR 9 is particularly popular for recreational motorcycling with motorcyclists from all over Northern California and beyond flocking to it at weekends.
+Over the years, SR 9 has been popular among car enthusiasts from all over Northern California and beyond looking to test their skills on the scenic winding highway.
+The experience of driving the road's challenging curves has led to the local term "9burgring", named after the Nürburgring racetrack in Nürburg, Germany.

+The highway is particularly popular for recreational motorcycling.
 In summer months the short section between SR 35, Skyline Boulevard and SR 236, Big Basin Road becomes a popular destination for a variety of motorcycle types, and impromptu gatherings of riders in the parking lot at intersection of SR 35 and SR 9.

 SR 9 is also popular with bicyclists.
 The 7 mi section from Saratoga Village to the Saratoga Gap is notable for the number of bicycles climbing the hill on weekend mornings.
-Since 1978, the highway between downtown Saratoga and downtown Los Gatos is the route for the popular "Great Race," when over 1,000 participants run between the two towns near the end of April.
+Since 1978, the highway between downtown Saratoga and downtown Los Gatos is the route for the popular "Great Race", when over 1,000 participants run between the two towns near the end of April.